waheedullahkhan001/audio-processor/README.md

 ```
 pacman -S mingw-w64-ucrt-x86_64-portaudio
 ```
-- Run the following command in the MSYS2 MSYS terminal to compile the program:
+- Run the following command in the MSYS2 UCRT64 terminal to compile the program:
 ```
-g++ main.cpp -o main.exe -lportaudio
+g++ audio.cpp -o audio.exe -lportaudio
 ```
+You will also have to include some DLL files in the same folder as the executable.
+You can find them in the `C:\msys64\ucrt64\bin` folder.
+Copy the following files to the same folder as the executable:

+- libgcc_s_seh-1.dll
+- libstdc++-6.dll
+- libwinpthread-1.dll
+- portaudio_x64.dll

-- You can also add the bin folder of the ucrt64 toolchain to environment variable PATH to run the program from anywhere.
-Which is this for my case: `C:\msys64\ucrt64\bin`
+> Note: You may want to add the bin folder of the ucrt64 toolchain to environment variable PATH to run the program from anywhere.
+Which is this in my case: `C:\msys64\ucrt64\bin`